knatten/cppquiz23/questions/24/explanation.md

-Unsigned integers have well defined behaviour when they overflow.
+Unsigned integers have well-defined behaviour when they overflow.
 When you go one above the largest representable unsigned int, you end up back at zero.

 According to §[basic.fundamental]¶2 in the C++ standard:

-> The range of representable values for the unsigned type is 0 to 2N − 1 (inclusive); arithmetic for the unsigned type is performed modulo 2N .
+> The range of representable values for the unsigned type is 0 to 2<sup>*N*</sup> − 1 (inclusive); arithmetic for the unsigned type is performed modulo 2<sup>*N*</sup>.